gulkily/Selenium-Course/README.md

 3. Running the first test
 4. Writing a new test
 5. Finding an element
-    a.
-By element tag
+    1. By element tag
-    b.
-By id
+    2. By id
-    c.
-By class
+    3. By class
-    d.
-By xpath
+    4. By xpath